jmfernxndez/jmfernxndez/README.md

 I am a passionate individual when it comes to technology, constantly seeking new challenges and opportunities to further my professional growth.
 I enjoy staying updated with the latest trends and acquiring new skills.

 ## Find me online 🌐
 Feel free to connect with me and explore more of my work:

 - 🌐 Visit my personal portfolio: [jmfernandez.dev](https://jmfernandez.dev)
-- 💼 Connect with me on LinkedIn: [jmfernandezalvarez](https://www.linkedin.com/in/jmfernandezalvarez/)
+- 💼 Connect with all my social networks: [link.jmfernandez.dev](https://link.jmfernandez.dev)
-- 💻 Check out my CodePen: [josejtax](https://codepen.io/josejtax)
-- 📝 Follow my WordPress profile: [madejtax](https://profiles.wordpress.org/madejtax/)

 ## Technologies and Tools 💻